 At that point, people chuckled and started talking about the girl.
 It was as though they had been given permission to really look at the sculpture, and think about its subject, and experience it in a new way.

 During that same trip to the Orsay, I saw two women coming out of a Van Gogh exhibit.
 One woman was exclaiming enthusiastically about the intensity of the sunflowers, how beautiful they all were.
 Her friend was looking around nervously going, “Shush, we need to be quieter.”
 (The first woman was not talking loudly, it should be noted.)

 I wanted to run up to them and say “No!
 She’s got it right!
 The sunflowers are intensely beautiful!
 Let her be enthusiastic!
 Don’t make her be serious!”

 Because isn’t that what art is all about?
 About engaging our minds and our imaginations?

 And laughing?
 Laughing in an art museum can get you nasty looks.
 Once, when I was wandering through the Met in New York and came across a portrait done by Sir Henry Raeburn, I burst into giggles.
-A husband and wife passing by glared, not even bothering to stop and see what I was laughing at.
+A husband and wife were passing by, and although I stopped giggling when they walked up, they glared, only glancing to see what I was laughing at.

 I want to know from these people, if art does not give you joy, if it does not capture your heart and your soul, if you can’t be bothered to try and figure out what the art is telling you, why are you in a museum?